loilo/find-up/README.md

 > This technique still works, but it's deprecated and it's recommended to use `Up::stop()` instead.

 #### Skip Folder
-If you are in a directory of which you're sure it does not contain the searched file, you may avoid walking through all its files by returning an `Up::skip()` constant:
+If you are in a directory of which you're sure it does not contain the searched file, you may avoid walking through all its files by returning `Up::skip()`:

 ```php
 Up::find(function ($file, $directory) {